 Early.
 Effective.
 Empowering.

-At 4 Youth, we help you learn how to talk with your kids about drugs.
+4 Youth equips parents to talk with their kids about drugs.

-We Help you start the conversations early, before someone else does.
+You want to start the conversation before someone else does.

-the best time to start is when your kids are age 8 - 12.
+And the best time to start? when your kids are age 8 - 12.

 A Three-Part Approach